-This conference is a Satellite Conference for the International Congress of Mathematicians ICM-2022 that will be held July 6–14 in Saint Petersburg, Russia.
+This workshop was originally planned as a Satellite Conference for the International Congress of Mathematicians ICM-2022

 Representation theory plays a very important role in modern mathematics due to a huge number of applications in various fields of mathematics and mathematical physics, such as integrable systems, quantum field theory, algebraic and convex geometry and topology.
 The main idea of the representation theory is to study various algebraic structures via their realization as symmetries of mathematical or physical objects.
 One can also use the opposite direction to derive algebraic, geometric and combinatorial properties of an object of interest via its symmetries.